-- Warhammer 40,000 now gives Space Marines Grav weaponry, which causes pinning, and uses the enemy's armour save as its to-wound roll.
-Gravguns squish the toughest enemies under the increased weight of their own armour, at the cost of being basically useless against enemies with very light armour.
+- Warhammer 40,000 has Grav weaponry, which causes pinning, and uses the enemy's armour save as its to-wound roll.
+Gravguns squish the toughest enemies under the increased weight of their own armour, at the cost of being basically useless against enemies wearing little or no armour.

 - Evie in Vindictus can acquire the power "SP: Gravity Inversion", which does the same thing.

 - Black-aligned elements in Chrono Cross invoke precisely the non-distinction between gravity and darkness described in the page intro.
 This is because the creators wanted a Color-Coded for Your Convenience magic scheme with a range of Elemental Powers but, for simplicity's sake, all represented by only six or seven colors, so every magic color in the game covers multiple elements.

 - Gravity Control is one of the powers in the MMO City of Heroes, available to the Controller and Dominator archetypes.